5 Days |

-Kerala, rightly nicknamed as the god’s own country, is a major tourist attraction for the travelers from all over the world.
-Kerala is believed to be a gift of the Arabian Sea.
-The major attractions of the state are its gorgeous beaches, breathtaking hill stations, lush green sceneries, exotic waterfalls, amazing natural scenarios and of course, the magical backwaters.
-Kerala houseboats are first and best preference of the tourist to enjoy their moments in beautiful lakes of Kerala.
+Kerala, rightly nicknamed as the God’s Own Country, is a major tourist attraction in India.
+Tourists from all over the world visit Kerala to admire natural beauty.
+The major attractions of the state are gorgeous beaches, breathtaking hill stations, lush green scenery, exotic waterfalls, breathtaking landscapes and of course, the languid backwaters.
+Tourists can enjoy a luxurious stay in a houseboat and admire the spectacular surroundings amidst the lakes.

 Welcome to Kochi, India.
 You will be greeted and received by our representative who would transfer you to your hotel for check-in.
 Kochi was earlier known as Cochin and is nicknamed as the Queen of the Arabian Sea.
 The name of the city comes from Malayalam term “Kochazhi” that actually means small lagoon.